Thompson, Cavaliers roll past Wizards

 The Wizards pulled within one early in the fourth quarter but never took the lead and the Cavaliers pushed the margin back to seven points on Jordan Clarkson's tip-in.
 Cleveland's lead was 10 points after a goaltending violation by Bryant, who then earned a technical, and Love's free throw with 4:57 remaining.

 Washington got no closer than within six points the rest of the way and Sexton's 3-pointer made it 111-100 with 1:41 left.
-Leading 30-28 early in the second quarter the Cavaliers went on a 17-4 capped by Cedi Osman's jumper with 7:49 left in the first half.
+Leading 30-28 early in the second quarter, the Cavaliers went on a 17-4 run capped by Cedi Osman's jumper with 7:49 left in the first half.

 Thompson's free throw gave Cleveland a 20-point lead late in the half, but Hachimura scored eight points down the stretch and the Wizards were within 67-52 at intermission.
 The Wizards committed 11 turnovers in the first half and the Cleveland bench outscored the Washington reserves 26-10.